-PERMANENT CHANGE OF STATION (PCS)/RELOCATION WILL NOT BE AUTHORIZED.
+PERMANENT CHANGE OF STATION AND APPRAISED VALUE OFFER WILL NOT BE AUTHORIZED.

 You may be eligible to apply for the Education Debt Reduction Program.
 Please contact Human Resources at this medical center and speak with the Education Debt Reduction Program Coordinator for additional information.